 What’s new with the Diridon Station planning process?

 In 2017 SPUR, with funding from the John S. and James L. Knight Foundation, took a delegation of South Bay elected officials and transit agency leaders to visit high-speed rail stations and cities in the Netherlands and France.
-After reflecting on our visit, we came away withthat informed our local efforts and prompted the City of San Jose, VTA, Caltrain and CHSRA to deepen their level of cooperation and coordinate a joint planning process — — that will yield a shared long-term vision for the station.
+After reflecting on our visit, we came away with nine key takeaways that informed our local efforts and prompted the City of San Jose, VTA, Caltrain and CHSRA to deepen their level of cooperation and coordinate a joint planning process — the Diridon Integrated Station Concept (DISC) plan — that will yield a shared long-term vision for the station.

 The planning process, which was officially launched this month, will determine: